Leutnant Hans von Witzland: [shrugs] Everyone must start somewhere.

 - Not to mention Lt.
 Dyke who was putting in time just to get combat experience on his way up the ladder.
 Absolutely ineffectual commander.
 And of course, First Sergeant Lipton is his reluctant Sergeant Rock.

-- In an episode of Star Trek: Deep Space Nine, Red Squad was on a training mission using a Defiant-class vessel when all the senior staff were killed.
+- Red Squad was on a training mission using a Defiant-class vessel when all the senior staff were killed.
 The ranking cadet takes command, as is expected of him.
 Out of what is more selfishness than inexperience, he decides he's better off just keeping the ship and its crew and continuing the mission on behalf of his dead captain who he never reports as dead (he gives a half-assed justification, but it's clear he's just enjoying the ride).
 He does fairly well for a Newbie at the start, but near the end it shows off just how bad this trope can go.
 His entire crew dies.
 The worst part is only two people actually get the hint that he was incompetent, and only one from the start.
+Nog even comments that the cadet in charge may have been a good man, but he was a bad captain, since a good captain doesn't get his crew killed on a fool's errand.

-- Crashdown from Battlestar Galactica.
+- Crashdown from Battlestar Galactica (2003).
 When unexpectedly left in command of a ground team he tries to lead a disastrous, by-the-book attack on a Cylon installation.
 His death "Leading the charge" allows the much more competent Chief Tyrol to take over.
+Notably Crashdown isn't actually new as an officer, but utterly out of his element.

 - In McHale's Navy, Ensign Charles Parker joins the crew of the PT-73, a Rag Tag Bunch Of Misfits regarded by the base commander as a "bunch of pirates."
 He ends up as The Woobie.

-- In JAG, both Bud Roberts and Harriet Simms quite literally starts out as this.
+- In JAG, both Bud Roberts and Harriet Simms quite literally start out as this.

 - In the pilot of Stargate Universe, Colonel Young is incapacitated while coming aboard Destiny, leaving Lieutenant Scott in command.
 Scott's not quite a rookie, but he's no more than two years out of the Academy, and he's never held any sort of command position before.
 He does well enough, and Young recovers anyway by the end of the pilot.

-- Tabletop RPG/Paranoia often runs on this.
-The fact nothing works as it should results in a lot of deaths, often putting the next highest ranking person in charge... in a society where a caste system determines rank instead of actual experience or expertise.
-It is therefore possible for a Yellow ranker to be put in command one his first day out when his superior dies, while the entire team of seasoned, experienced Infrared soldiers are forced to grit their teeth and go with it.
+- The setting often runs on this.
+The fact nothing works as it should results in a lot of deaths, often putting the next highest ranking person in charge... in a society where rank is determined by how much an insane AI trusts you, rather than actual experience or expertise.
+It is therefore possible for a Yellow ranker to be put in command on his first day out when his superior dies, while the entire team of seasoned, experienced Red soldiers are forced to grit their teeth and go with it.

 - On a meta level, the GM guide is always given to the person least familiar with the game.
 It's an actual rule.

-- The Galaxy Angel gameverse subverts this twice in reference to the above.
-In the first three games, Tact Meyers is put in charge of the Moon Angel Troupe, however he has been in service for a short while beforehand.
-GAII pulls the old bait and switch by having the New Meat actually placed in the Rune Angel Troupe...
-However, he only leads the squad (and even then under Tact's direction) until Lady of War Lily arrives on scene.
+- Galaxy Angel subverts this twice in reference to the above.
+In the first three games, Tact Meyers is put in charge of the Moon Angel Troupe.
+However, he has been in service for a short while beforehand.

 - Welkin Gunther of Valkyria Chronicles, who earned his squad's respect by making good on a Badass Boast.